 Doing homework in small sections where you practice the skills taught in the preclass and class activities will help you know what to focus on for exams and become successful on those.
-Homework is due at the beginning of the class on the day it is due.
-Late homework will not be accepted.
-Quizzes may be given with advance warning.
+Homework is due at 5 pm on Friday to the d2l assignment box.
+If you are late, you can submit up until 11:59 pm on that day and will be penalized 10%.
+Only the last submission with all required files in that submission will be graded.